-Our College defines restorative practice as a participatory process that fosters social awareness and responsibility.
+Our College defines restorative practice as a participatory and democratic process.
 It focusses on the harm caused by an incident and not just the wrongdoer.
 It is an approach to harmful behaviour and conflict that sees wrongdoing as a violation of people and their relationships with others.